Hernâni Coelho: Early career

 After completing his doctorate, Coelho worked for Infovet Magazine in Jakarta from November 1992 to July 1993 as a journalist, sales manager and editorial assistant before he decided to return to Dili to work as a technical officer in the veterinary office.
 However, only two months later he was forced by the Indonesian military to leave East Timor, and went to Portugal.
-He then relocated to Macau, where he obtained his Masters Degree in Marketing and Strategic Management from the University of Macau (UM).
+He then relocated to Macau, where he obtained his master's degree in Marketing and Strategic Management from the University of Macau (UM).
 In 1994, he was also elected regional secretary of Fretilin in Macau.

 From November 1995 to July 1999, Coelho was employed by the Macau government as Senior Program Officer in the Department of Environmental and Public Sanitation.
 He then returned to Portugal, where from September 1999 to December 2002 he was Senior Research Officer at the Portuguese National Institute for Agricultural Research.
 In 2001, made a second homecoming to East Timor, this time at the request of the National Council of Maubere Resistance (CNRT) and worked for the CNRT as an advisor to the economic and infrastructure department until the CNRT was dissolved.

 Coelho was then hired by the United Nations Transitional Administration in East Timor (UNTAET) and stayed there from May to November 2001.
 In December 2002, he took on the post of program officer of the United Nations Development Programme (UNDP) and in 2003 that of the head of the Department for Environment and Natural Resources, where he stayed until December 2005.
 He also taught agricultural science at the National University of East Timor (UNTL) from August 2001 to December 2005.

 Meanwhile, in 2002, Coelho was elected President of the Association of UNDP / UNPOS / UNFPA Employees in East Timor, which was responsible for social affairs, training and representation of labour rights for East Timorese UN employees.
 In 2003, he was also appointed UNDP-Timor-Leste Learning Manager and was responsible for the training strategy of the East Timorese UN staff.
 In the same year, he joined the Fretilin technical cadre and supported the secretary of the Fretilin Central Committee in Dili.
 In 2005, he worked in Fretilin's information and mobilization department.